How Much Does It Cost to Sell a Home in Maricopa AZ?

 - Less owner's title policy: minus 1,600 dollars (approximate)

-- Seller's half of escrow: minus 500 dollars
+- Less seller's half of escrow: minus 500 dollars

 - Less property tax proration: minus 1,000 dollars (varies by date)

-- Less HOA resale fees: minus 300 dollars
+- Less HOA resale fees: amount varies by community

 - Less courier, recording, and payoff statement fees: minus 200 dollars